Ways of Knowing: Inquiry Courses

 - Have students reflect on or analyze competing perspectives, contextual frames, or ethical implications in the generation, evaluation, dissemination, or application of knowledge within the given Inquiry domain.

-*Students in the College of Arts and Sciences complete 8 Natural Science credits for a total of 17 Inquiry credits.
-All other students are required to complete 7 Natural Science credits for a total of 16 Inquiry credits.
+*Students in the College of Arts and Sciences complete all 7 UCORE inquiry designations and one additional natural science lab for a total of 20 Inquiry credits.
+Students in the College of Veterinary Medicine complete all 7 UCORE inquiry designations for a total of 19 Inquiry credits.

 **These suggestions provide a sense of the possible breadth of approaches in Inquiry courses, but will not be criteria used for the approval or renewal process.